trufnetwork/node/docs/node-operator-guide.md

 This guide will walk you through the process of setting up and running a TRUF.NETWORK (TN) node.
 By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TN.

+This guide provides instructions for both Debian-based Linux (e.g., Ubuntu) and macOS.
+Please follow the steps corresponding to your operating system.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have the following installed.

-1. **Docker & Docker Compose**: Required for running the PostgreSQL image.
+### 1. Docker & Docker Compose

+#### For Linux (Ubuntu/Debian)

+These commands will install Docker and the Docker Compose plugin.

 ```bash
 sudo apt-get update